avioconsulting/mule-deploy-library/maven-plugin/README.md

 Now you'll want to create your DSL file.
 You can use the GDSL file from this project to help IntelliJ with syntax completion.

-See `deploySpec_minimum.groovy` as an example.
+See `examples/mule4_project/withPom.groovy` or `examples/mule4_project/withoutPom.groovy` as an example.
 This file is intended to be in source control.
 Obviously do not commit secrets to source control.

+The only difference between those 2 files is if you run with a POM, there is a shortcut to get the app's built/target filename directly from your Maven project.

+Things like crypto keys, client secrets, and environments will need to use `params` so that the CI/CD system can choose what to use.
+The Maven plugin and DSL will take care of dropping in `-DsomeProp=someValue` such that `params.someProp` evaluates to `someValue`.

 ## User/service account access